The Forza franchise has a strong history of featuring

 four seasons of the year in beautiful,

 historic Britain from October 2nd in Forza Horizon 4.
 Available exclusively

 Edition to receive four-days early access from September 28th.

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.